-When you first start doing Crossfit, and you’re presented with a Workout of the Day (WOD) with 60 pull ups in it, you’re going to be glad you learned how to do a kipping pull up.
+When you first start doing Crossfit, and you’re presented with a Workout of the Day (WOD) with 60 pull-ups in it, you’re going to be glad you learned how to do kipping pull-ups.

-Yet, people who are not a part of the CrossFit community may think that a kipping pull up is a cheating pull up.
+Yet, people who are not a part of the CrossFit community may think that a kipping pull up is cheating pull up.
 They are wrong.
-A strict pull up is a completely different movement.
-In fact, the kipping pull up is not an exercise in its own right; it is a compound anaerobic test of endurance for your arms and back.
+The strict kipping pull-ups CrossFit are a completely different movement.
+In fact, the kipping pull-ups are not an exercise in its own right; it is a compound anaerobic test of endurance for your arms and back.
 It is a CrossFit specific move designed to make you a better CrossFit athlete.

-In this article we will take you through a six step progression that will allow you to perform the perfect kipping pull up.
+In this article, we will take you through a six-step progression that will allow you to perform the perfect kipping pull-ups.

-Hang from a pull up bar with your hands shoulder width apart and palms facing forward.
+Hang from a pull-ups bar with your hand's shoulder width apart and palms facing forward.
 Maintain a tight core as you begin a slight swinging motion, activating from the shoulder joint (not the hips or knees).
 Retract your shoulders as you bring your chest forward and back.

 Have your training partner kneel alongside you and place their hands in front of and behind your lower legs.
 Their hands should be about 18 inches apart.
 Now start speeding up your swinging action, touching your partner’s hands as you come forward and backward.
 You should make contact with your partner’s hands every second.
 Remember to keep initiating the swing action from the shoulders rather than the hips or the knees.